 - 2 cup chocolate chips depending on how chocolatey you want them

-- 2 tbsp whipping cream or half and half
+- 2 tablespoon whipping cream or half and half

-- 2 tbsp demerara sugar or colored sprinkles
+- 2 tablespoon demerara sugar or colored sprinkles

 To make the dough in a bread machine: